Weak nonlinearity for strong nonnormality: Transient Growth

 At order $\ez$, we collect $\partial_t (\Phi \bu_1) = \bm{0}$, subject to $\bu_1(0) = \bm{0}$.
 We obtain $\Phi \bu_1 = \Phi(0)\bu_1(0) = \bm{0}$, therefore $\bu_1(t,T)$ is proportional to the kernel of $\Phi(t)$ for all $t \geq 0$.
 We choose the non-trivial solution

 where the initial condition $\bu_1(0)=\bm{0}$ is enforced by $H(t)$, while the slowly-varying scalar amplitude $A(T)$ is continuous in $T$ and modulates the linear trajectory.
 This choice is motivated by the observation that, since $A$ must be constant in time in the linear regime, we expect it to be \textit{weakly} time-dependent in the \textit{weakly} nonlinear regime.
 We stress that $A(T)$ does not depend \textit{explicitly} on $t$, such that $\partial_t A =0$.
+Note that the choice $\bm{u}_1(t) = A(t)H(t)\bl(t)$ would also have been possible, and the assumption of the amplitude depending on a slow time scale is made solely to simplify the ensuing calculations.

 At order $\ez^2$, we collect